EFWob/RetroRadio/README.md

 ## IR remote enhancements
 ### Added support for RC5 remotes (Philips)
+ToDo: this section needs to be rewritten: if only pin_ir is defined, NEC only is decoded, for decoding both pin_ir_necrc5 must be defined.
+Running both at a time does cause trouble and may be that idea should be dropped.

 Now also RC5 remotes (Philips protocol) can be decoded.
 RC5 codes are 14 bits, where the highest bit (b13) is always 1.
 Bit b11 is a toggle bit that will change with every press/release cycle of a certain key.
 That will make each key to generate two different codes.
 To keep things simple that bit will always be set to 0.